-6.1 BFU520X 866 MHz ISM LNA schematic
+6.1 BFU520W 433 MHz ISM LNA schematic

-The PCB layout used for our internal evaluations did not accommodate the 15nH inductor to be in the bias path (as shown in the ADS schematics).
-The input matching inductor was placed to ground (GND) and an additional DC blocking capacitor (82pF) was used.
-This should give equal results at the cost of a slight degradation in the Noise Figure (approx. 0.05dB).
+The PCB layout used for our internal evaluations did not accommodate the 33nH inductor to be in the bias path (as shown in the ADS schematics) the input matching inductor was placed to ground (GND) and an additional DC blocking capacitor (220pF) was used.
+This should give equal results and a slight improvement on the Noise Figure can be expected as the resistive noise from the two bias resistors is not suppressed by a blocking capacitor to GND.